gokula152/ZooExpenseTrackerAPI/README.md

 # Error Handling

-ZooFeedingCostAPI handles errors gracefully and returns appropriate HTTP status codes along with error messages in the response body.
+ZooExpenseTrackerAPI handles errors gracefully and returns appropriate HTTP status codes along with error messages in the response body.

 # Testing

 The project includes unit tests to ensure the correctness of the feeding cost calculation logic.
 To run the tests.

 # Dependencies
-ZooFeedingCostAPI relies on the following dependencies:
+ZooExpenseTrackerAPI relies on the following dependencies:

 .NET Core 6.0